sloria/jrnl-parse/README.md

 - `input`: Input string to parse
 - `config`:
   - `timeformat`: Format for timestamps.
-Default: `"YYYY-MM-DD HH:mm"`
+Default: `"yyyy-MM-dd HH:mm"`
   - `tagsymbols`: Symbols to use for tags.
 Default: `"@"`

 ## Developing